|

 not getting leave and such issue not being resolved locally should be brought up to the headquarters level to avoid an EAS

 employee from being placed in a situation of a “use or lose” leave situation.
-9. As a result

-of the passage of a convention resolution (#68), NAPS is bringing the following issue to Consultations regarding the establishment of Relief Supervisor positions in Customer Services: “That
+of the passage of a convention resolution (#68), NAPS is bringing the following issue to Consultations regarding the establishment of Relief Supervisor positions in Customer Services:

 it become a national requirement that a relief supervisor position be created for every five supervisors in an office and

 that in small offices, a relief supervisor position be created for every five centrally located positions”.
-USPS responded that SWCs already accounts for relief supervisors.
-NAPS

 does not agree and will bring this issue up at the next scheduled SWCs meeting.
-10. NAPS would like to schedule a meeting

 to discuss several issues of our members in the NDC’s around the country.
 These issues include; the changes in focus